 - Interactive Elements, which are assigned to digitally-delivered games and apps and used to provide information about certain interactive aspects of a product — including users’ ability to interact or share their location with other users and whether personal information can be collected and shared with third parties.

 As a supplementary source of information, boxed video games have rating summaries that provide a detailed description of the game’s content and its context.

 The entertainment software industry universally adopted ESRB’s rating system, which is strongly supported by retailers, family advocates, elected officials and government agencies.
 ESRB is described as the gold standard of media rating systems.

-The entertainment software industry has universally adopted ESRB’s rating system; retailers support it; and family advocates, elected officials, and government agencies have described ESRB as the gold standard for rating systems.
-Independent surveys found that 85 percent of parents with children who play video games are aware of ESRB’s rating system, and 88 percent believe it is helpful in choosing games for their children.
-In addition, the Federal Trade Commission’s latest undercover shopper survey revealed that video game retailers are the strictest and most effective in enforcing age-rating policies: retailers prevented 87 percent of attempted purchases of Mature-rated games by children under the age of 17.
+Recent surveys show that 84 percent of parents with children who play video games are aware of ESRB ratings and 88 percent say the ratings are helpful in choosing games for their children.
+The Federal Trade Commission’s latest undercover shopper survey revealed that retailers are the strictest and most effective in enforcing age-rating policies for video games: retailers prevented 87 percent of attempted purchases of Mature-rated games by children under the age of 17.

 ESA encourages parents to take advantage of the parental controls included on all new game platforms.
 Learn more about setting up these controls.